 Company Registration in Philippines- An Overview

-Philippines is an island which is considered as an archipelagic country in South Asia.
-In ASEAN, it is considered as the fifth largest economy.
-A company can be formed in Philippines without being physically present in person.
+Philippines is considered as the fifth largest economy in ASEAN.
+It presents a massive opportunity to entrepreneurs due to its wide market.
+A company can be formed by a person in Philippines without being physically present.
 Hence companies can be set up virtually with minimum requirements.
 In 2019, the government of Philippines ruled out the requirement for foreign companies to appoint board of directors.
 Hence the overall compliance burden for appointment of directors is not required.

-This country consists of three main geographic regions which include Luzon, Visayas and Mindanao.
+This country consists of three main geographic regions, which include Luzon, Visayas and Mindanao.
 Manila is considered as the largest business hub in Philippines.
-Registering a business is quite straightforward in Philippines as there are different forms of business structures which can be utilised.
+Registering a business is quite straightforward in Philippines as there are different forms of business structures which can be explored.

 There are different forms of credit rating agencies present in Philippines, which contribute majorly to the financial sector and the development of the economy.